 October 29, 2004 — After news of the Shadowcrew bust hits the streets, users on ponzi-promotion forum TalkGold begin discussing the possibility that “Patryn,” a prolific user on the forum, is actually Omar Dhanani.
 The majority of these high-yield investment programs (aka ponzi schemes) accepted e-gold.

 In April 2007, the U.S. Department of Justice accused e-gold’s proprietors of money laundering, conspiracy and operating an unlicensed money transmitting business.
 Nevertheless, e-gold paved the way for other digital currencies, such as Liberty Reserve, to come in and take its place in underground economies.

 May 5, 2005 — In a 2005 forfeiture case, which appears to be related to his previous Shadowcrew arrest, Dhanani uses the alias “Omar Patryn.”
 Another claimant in that case is Nazmin Dhanani, a relative of Dhanani’s.
-(If you keep reading, Nazmin’s name will pop up again on this timeline in association with a “Michael Patryn.”)
+(Nazmin’s name will pop up again later on this timeline in association with a “Michael Patryn.”)

 November 18, 2005 — Dhanani pleads guilty to conspiracy to commit credit and bank card fraud and ID document fraud related to his Shadowcrew arrest a year earlier.
 (US.
 DOJ, Indictment, Wired) He is sentenced to 18 months in prison.
 (Globe and Mail)

 August 9, 2006 — Dhanani, using the alias “Omar Patryn,” is arrested for driving under the influence.
 He gets two years’ probation and 13 days in jail.
 (Case summary)

 May 23, 2007 — Dhanani is released from prison.